kaylynyuh/sumi/README.md

 ### Base Styles & Utilities

-Base style definitions and utilities are found in [/src/styles](/src/styles).
+Base style definitions and utilities are found in [/src/styles](src/styles).
 This is where you want to control globally applied styles that gets imported in the main components.

 ### Components

-Components can be found in [/src/components](/src/components).
+Components can be found in [/src/components](src/components).
 Many of them are dependent on base style and utilities.

 ### Stories

-Stories document components you build, use them as needed for you and your team.
+Stories document components you build found in [/stories](stories).
+Use them as you see fit for you and your team.

 ## Develop

-This project includes a simple node script that generates number of files based on boilerplate to save you time.
+This project includes a simple node script that generates number of files based on [boilerplate](boilerplate) to save you time.

 - `npm run create ComponentName`

 ## Test

-Be sure to edit the generated test file to test your newly created component, and simply run test command.
+Edit the generated test file that can be found in [__tests__](__tests__).
+This projects uses [Jest](https://facebook.github.io/jest/) for both snapshot testing and unit testing.

 - `npm test`